Did you know that the Red Sea is home to over 1200 fish and 250 coral species? But that’s not the only thing that sets it apart!

 Sunrise Tucana Resort

-If you love an all-inclusive package where everything is taken care of for the entire family, this is a fabulous choice.
-There are 3 pools here (heated in winter!), and a great recreation program is offered, alongside 5 restaurants.
+This is a fabulous choice if you love an all-inclusive package where everything is taken care of for the entire family.
+There are three pools here (heated in winter!), and a great recreation program is offered alongside five restaurants.
 Suites are large enough for families of up to 4 people, a kids’ club is on hand, and babysitting can be arranged.

 Iberotel Makadi Beach

 Iberotel Makadi Beach makes an excellent choice on the Egyptian Red Sea coast.
 A wonderful kids’ club awaits with entertainment staff on hand, an evening entertainment program, and even babysitting (extra charge) if you’d like a grown-up’s night out!
 Your perfect set on the beach with two large heated swimming pools and a choice of 4 on-site restaurants.

 As mentioned earlier, the Red Sea coast is not only limited to Egypt.
 Some cities in Israel, Jordan, and Saudi Arabia are also located on the Red Sea coast.
 They have several resorts where you can plan a family trip.